cednore/trilium/README.md

 ### 2. Configure project

-1. Prepare dotenv file at `.env`.
+Before start, prepare dotenv file at `.env`.
 If you don't have `.env` file, you can create a new one by `cp .env.example .env` and customize with your own settings.
-2. Prepare keypair file at `.keypair.pem`.
-You should either download from your secret vault or generate one by `just keygen` if you don't have already.

 ### 3. Intialize project